CauaS1/users-api/README.md

 It's an API where you can request users.
 This was created especially for use in my projects, but you also can use it.

 ## How to use?
-First, you need to do a git clone, so create a folder in you computer and do: <br>
+First, you need to do a git clone, so create a folder in your computer and do: <br>
 `git clone https://github.com/CauaS1/users-api.git`, after this, you need to install all the dependences from package.json, so just do `yarn` or `npm install`
 <br> <br>
 To run it is very simple, do `npm run dev` or `yarn run dev`